abderrahim-dj/django-postgreSQL-example/README.md

 - PostgreSQL as the primary database backend
 - PostgreSQL database hosted and configured on the [Neon](https://neon.tech/) platform
 - Example settings and environment configuration for seamless local and cloud development
+- This part is also has a notion page [Notion](https://www.notion.so/Django-Configure-Databases-25aab55ddcc980879160fb8e3db13d82)

 ## Getting Started